Smoke alarm requirements, placement and

 - The smoke alarm should be placed in a place where smoke may freely spread.

-- Air flows shall also be taken into consideration in placement, as air flows may prevent fire gases from entering the detector and thus prolong the alert.
+- Air flows shall also be taken into consideration in placement, as air flows may prevent fire gases from entering the alarm and thus prolong the alert.

 - Alarms should also not be placed in the vicinity of ventilation windows or forced ventilation.